damianhakert/damianhakert.github.io/source/posts/2016-12-02-how-we-stay-connected-as-a-remote-company.html.md

 ## Team calls

 Almost every day we have a team call, not just for company updates but to take it in turns filling in the rest of the team about what we’ve been up to that weekend.
 I’ve been given a tour of team members’ new houses, admired their Christmas decorations, squealed when their pets and kids make an appearance and watched them preparing dinner – glimpses into the personal lives of my colleagues that I’ve never had in any office job.
-I’ve worked at companies where I didn’t know the names of anyone who worked on a different floor – as Douwe at GitLab and because you’ve chatted with everyone on team calls, everyone feels approachable.
+I’ve worked at companies where I didn’t know the names of anyone who worked on a different floor.
+"There are no floors at GitLab," Douwe said to me on a call, and it's true both literally and metaphorically.
+Because you’ve chatted with everyone on team calls, everyone feels approachable.

 ## Coffee break calls